 Incidentally, den and der are definite articles in this example, not pronouns as you and the preceding comments suggest.
 They would be pronouns if they were used on their own in lieu of objects, though, such as "Das im Schrank" (the thing in the cupboard)

 You're correct though that the German case system allows extra meaning to be carried in the articles, so objects can be switched to different locations in the sentence with no ambiguity

 I've seen this also.
 The pre-lesson demonstrates the flexibility of the sentence structure with even an example of the nominative coming after the verb as long as it remains next to the verb.
 Which I find interesting.
 But a different lesson stresses a preferred order where 1) with two nouns or two pronouns the dative should be first after the verb, or 2) with one noun and one pronoun the pronoun should come first regardless of case.
 These two lessons leave me a little confused.
 Is the preferred order only applied to sentences with pronouns?
 With flexibility for sentences with nouns?

 Two nouns have a preferred order of Dative first, but the order is flexible and Dative can come last to stress new information which is evident here from the use of “einem” rather than “dem”.
-Two pronouns actually have Accusative before Dative, but a pronoun always comes before a noun.
+Two personal pronouns actually have Accusative before Dative, but a pronoun always comes before a noun.

 @ALLintolearning3 Yes, thank you for pointing out that for 2 pronouns the order is usually Accusative then Dative and not the reverse.
 After seeing this I did some googling to confirm and indeed you are correct.
 When I come across the other pre-lesson where I saw that (it was on the phone app) I will try to figure out how to report it if Duo has it incorrect.